tofujlg/hover_to_open_sidebar_for_vertical_tabs/README.md

 # Hover to Reveal Sidebar
 This is an Obsidian plugin that allows you to toggle open/close sidebars.
-It is designed to use along side with [Vertical Tabs](https://github.com/oxdc/obsidian-vertical-tabs) By using this plugin, you can have Arc brwoser like experience in your obsidian vault.
+It is designed to be used alongside [Vertical Tabs](https://github.com/oxdc/obsidian-vertical-tabs) By using this plugin, you can have an Arc browser-like experience in your Obsidian vault.

-## Showcase
+## Features
-Hover to open sidebars
 ![gif demo](./assets/demo.gif)
+- Hover to open sidebars
-Works great with Vertical tabs plugin
+- Works seamlessly with Vertical Tabs plugin
+- Achieve better focus with minimal UI elements

-## What is plugin different from other hover-to-open-sidebar plugins
+## How is this plugin different from other hover-to-open-sidebar plugins
-1. You can detect sidebar hover even when you disable `Show Ribbon`
+1. You can detect sidebar hover even when you disable `Show Ribbon` on the left edge
-2. You can drag and drop items and the sidebar still not closed
+2. You can drag and drop tab items in the sidebar

 ## Recommended Settings
 - Install [Vertical Tabs](https://github.com/oxdc/obsidian-vertical-tabs)